 Chiang Mai Food Tour by samlor

-Meet your guide and samlor drivers at 0900 at Wat Loi Kroh for your Chiang Mai Food Tour and Temple Tour.
+Your guide will meet you at the hotel at 0800.
+Meet your samlor drivers at 0830 at Wat Loi Kroh for your Chiang Mai Food Tour and Temple Tour.
 Without much further ado, we start our tour.
 It will be a mouthwatering trip.
 This morning we will entirely focus on traditional food and drink.
 Nothing else is on our mind than eating and drinking.

 Our traditional bicycle taxis will bring us to markets, food stalls and restaurants that offer a bewildering variety of snacks and drinks.
 We have selected several snacks and drinks for you to taste but also made sure that you will not feel stuffed after the tour.
 Walks are included on the markets and at other places to make it an active trip as well.
 You will not only be sitting in your samlor!